Honors in Arts and Humanities

 The School of Arts and Humanities Honors Program offers eligible students the opportunity for advanced creative and scholarly work and recognition within the School.

 A thesis is usually understood to be a substantial research or critical paper (minimum 20 pages) on a specific topic.
-While the particular topic, approach, scope and length are worked out between the student and the faculty supervisor, the thesis should demonstrate that the student has mastered the concepts and materials in his or her field and has come to independent interpretations and conclusions.
+While the particular topic, approach, scope, and length are worked out between the student and the faculty supervisor, the thesis should demonstrate that the student has mastered the concepts and materials in his or her field and has come to independent interpretations and conclusions.

-In order to register for honors credit, students should consult their academic advisor.
-Students must complete an Application and Registration for Senior Honors Thesis or Project, which is signed by the supervisor and second reader and is turned in to the office of the Associate Dean for Undergraduate Education in Arts & Humanities when the student registers.
-Students will then register for three hours of credit under the honors course number in their major: AP 4399, ATEC 4399, HIST 4399, HUMA 4399 or LIT 4399.
+Registering for Honors Thesis or Project: In order to register for honors credit, students should consult with their academic advisor.
+Students must complete an Application and Registration for Senior Honors Thesis or Project form, which is signed by the supervisor and second reader and is turned in to the office of the Associate Dean for Undergraduate Education in Arts & Humanities when the student registers.
+Students will then register for three hours of credit under the honors course number in their major: AP 4V99, ATEC 4V99, EMAC 4V99, HIST 4V99, or LIT 4V99.

-To earn School Honors, both the supervisor and the second reader must evaluate the thesis or project as meriting a grade of B+ or better.
+Submission and Evaluation of Honors Thesis or Project: To earn Arts and Humanities School Honors, both the supervisor and the second reader must evaluate the thesis or project as meriting a grade of B+ or better.
 If the readers determine that the thesis or project is below the quality necessary for honors but merits a passing grade, the student will receive that grade and earn three hours of credit.

-Final evaluation of the student’s honors thesis or project by the faculty supervisor and second reader is due to the Associate Dean for Undergraduate Education by the first day of the final examination period for the semester.
+Final evaluation of the student’s honors thesis or project by the faculty supervisor and second reader is due to the Associate Dean for Undergraduate Education (JO 4.510) by the first day of the final examination period for the semester.
 Students must submit a copy of the honors thesis or project to the Associate Dean for Undergraduate Education by the last day of the final examination period for the semester.
 All theses or projects must have a title and all written work must include formal citations.